bimdata/javascript-api-client/docs/CollaborationApi.md

 Update some fields of the tag

-Update some fields of the tag  Required scopes: org:manage
+Update some fields of the tag  Required scopes: document:write

 ### Example